-I completed my BA, MA and AHRC-funded PhD at the University of Manchester.
-I joined the University of Salford as a temporary lecturer in 2013, and was appointed as Lecturer in English Literature (Nineteenth Century) in 2014.
+I completed my BA, MA and PhD at the University of Manchester.
+I joined the University of Salford as a temporary lecturer in 2013 and was appointed as Lecturer in English Literature (Nineteenth Century) in 2014.

-I currently convene and teach on Victorian Literature (level 5); Gender, Race and Empire at the fin de siècle (level 5), Post/colonial African Literatures (level 6) and Women Behaving Badly: Representations of Deviance in the Nineteenth Century (level 6).
+I currently convene and teach Victorian Literature (level 5); Gender, Race and Empire at the fin de siècle (level 5) and Post/colonial African Literatures (level 6).

-I also contribute to teaching on the following modules: Popular Fiction (level 4); Romantic Period (level 5); Modernity and Cultural Form (MA); Literary Research Practice (MA), and supervise undergraduate and postgraduate dissertations.
+I also contribute to teaching on the following modules: Popular Fiction (level 4); The Romantic Period (level 5); Theory, Text, Writing (MA), Regional and World Literatures (MA), and supervise undergraduate and postgraduate dissertations.

-I am currently supervising PhD theses on postcolonial and African literatures, and would welcome applications relating to any of my research interests.
+I am currently supervising PhD theses on Victorian and global literatures, and would welcome applications relating to any of my research interests.

-My research interests include Olive Schreiner and her circle; fin de siècle literatures and cultures; colonial and postcolonial texts and contexts (particularly from Africa); postcolonial theory; postcolonial ecocriticism; animals and the environment in literature; global modernisms; and gender and sexuality in nineteenth- and twentieth-century literature and culture.
+My research interests include Olive Schreiner and her circle; fin de siècle literatures and cultures; colonial and postcolonial texts and contexts (particularly from Southern Africa); postcolonial theory; postcolonial ecocriticism; animals and the environment in literature; African modernism; political radicalism in creative communities; and gender and sexuality in nineteenth- and twentieth-century literature and culture.

 Qualifications and Memberships